Zoom the White Dolphin

-Zoom the White Dolphin (Oum le dauphin blanc), known in Japan as Iruka to Shōnen (イルカと少年), is a 1971 anime series created by Vladimir Tarta.
+Zoom the White Dolphin (Oum le dauphin blanc), known in Japan as Iruka to Shōnen (イルカと少年), is a 1971 Japanese-French anime series created by Vladimir Tarta.
 Directed by René Borg, the show was produced by Telcia, Saga Films and Japan's Eiken.

 The series debuted in France in 1971 on ORTF's second network and later aired from 29 June 1981 on FR3.
 The Japanese version of the series ran on TBS in 1975.
 An English dub was produced and broadcast internationally on networks such as ABC Television (Australia), CBC Television (Canada) and ITV (United Kingdom), with a compilation film airing on Nickelodeon (USA) as part of Special Delivery.

 Synopsis

 The series presents the adventures of Zoom, a white dolphin, and his friends, two children who live with their sailor uncle.
 The cast includes several animals including a mynah bird (who understands the dolphin language in addition to the language of the other animals and the humans on the island and acts as a translator), a koala, and a sloth.

 During their adventures, Zoom meets a beautiful female dolphin, called Za-za-zoom in the English version, with whom he has a baby.

-A condensed feature-length version, dubbed in English, was released on videocassette in the United States by Embassy Home Entertainment in 1985.
-The release was never re-issued on any other home video format.
+A condensed feature-length version, dubbed in English, was released on videocassette in the United States by Embassy Home Entertainment in 1985, and was also released by Channel 5 Video in 1986.